 Interpreters can use these grids of potassium, equivalent thorium and equivalent uranium to reliably compare the radiometric signatures observed over different parts of Australia.
 This enables the assessment of key mineralogical and geochemical properties of bedrock and regolith materials from different geological provinces and regions across the continent.
 These data support a range of different applications, including geological mapping, mineral and petroleum exploration, geomorphological studies and environmental mapping.

 Explore and visualise the datasets using the World Wind 3D Data Viewer

-Grid data types: The Radiometric Map of Australia dataset is made up of 12 separate grids.
-Grid data types [PDF 30KB]
+The Radiometric Map of Australia dataset is made up of 12 separate grids (see table below).

 Magnetic Anomaly Map of Australia